wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that, if the data array entry is still not present when the response event is handled, data received from the fetch event is not inserted into the data array, due to the cache being non-inclusive.
 Instead, the data is stored in the MSHR register by calling `setData()` on the data member `mshr_`.
-In the `GETS` handler, if the data entry is not present, but there is one in the MSHR, then the one in the MSHR will be used.
+In the `GetS` handler, if the data entry is not present, but there is one in the MSHR, then the one in the MSHR will be used.
 This is different from the one in inclusive caches, in which case, if the response event carries data, then the local state must be updated by simulating the local write back (via `doEviction()`).